mrwade/antistatic/README.md

 - anotherexample.com
   - index.html

-The S3 path in `my-bucket/example.com/about-us.html` will translate to the URL `http://example.com/about-us.html`.
+The S3 path of `my-bucket/example.com/about-us.html` will translate to the URL `http://example.com/about-us.html`.

 ## Server Setup